bayfrontmedia/bones-service-api/docs/setup.md

 ## Add to container

-With a configuration completed, the `ApiService` class needs to be added to the Bones [service container](https://github.com/bayfrontmedia/bones/blob/master/docs/usage/container.md).
+With the configuration completed, the `ApiService` class needs to be added to the Bones [service container](https://github.com/bayfrontmedia/bones/blob/master/docs/usage/container.md).
+This is typically done in the `resources/bootstrap.php` file.
 You may also wish to create an alias.

+For more information, see [Bones bootstrap documentation](https://github.com/bayfrontmedia/bones/blob/master/docs/usage/bootstrap.md).

 To ensure it only gets instantiated when needed, the container can `set` the class: